utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ✔ ~/Documents/icj/christian-git-practice [master|…1]
 ```

 We have one untracked file, `christian.md`, and Git has been nice enough to tell you how to stage your file.
-Let's add it with `git add christian.md` (but your your filename).
+Let's add it with `git add christian.md` (but use your filename).
 Here is the command and response:

 ``` bash
 $ git add christian.md